-There are no financial instruments measured at fair value on a recurring basis as of March 31, 2022 and December 31, 2021.
-Management believes that the carrying amounts of the Company's condensed consolidated financial instruments, including cash and cash equivalents, restricted cash, prepaid expenses and other current assets, accounts payable and accrued expenses approximate fair value due to the short-term nature of those instruments.
+There are no financial instruments measured at fair value on a recurring basis as of June 30, 2022 and December 31, 2021.
+Management believes that the carrying amounts of the Company's condensed consolidated financial instruments, including cash and cash equivalents, restricted cash, accounts payable and accrued expenses approximate fair value due to the short-term nature of those instruments.